 Departmental approval needed

 Re-registration section for Assayer Training students who require an extension for CHSC 5632.
-Eligible students will be approved by Elaine Woo to register.
+Eligible students have been pre-approved to register.
 For more information, contact Gigi Machtaler at 604-432-8237.
+Please INCLUDE your BCIT Student ID whenever you communicate with Elaine or Gigi.

 CHSC 5632 is offered as a part of the following programs: